Mickeyjagger/Alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that adds execution permission
+sets permission to the file